The John Armitage Charitable Trust

 Priority Areas

-The Trust focuses on seven main areas:
+The Trust focuses on eight main areas:

 1. Young People - Supporting skills, confidence, and opportunities for disadvantaged youth